AqwamCreates/DataPredict-Agent/docs/API.md

 #### Returns:

-* thread: The thread that controls the agent's action.
+* actionThread: The thread that controls the agent's action.